-‘After’ is a romance novel that shows the duality in hate romance, and the terrible choices one makes when clouded by emotions.
+‘After’ is a romance novel that shows the duality in hate romance and the terrible choices one makes when clouded by emotions.

-Love is the primary theme of ‘After’.
+Love is the primary theme of ‘After.’
 Though ‘After’ features other major themes, love stands out as the leading theme.
 ‘After’ equitably describes how one feels and the choices one makes when in love, be it good or bad.
-Throughout the novel, love stands out as one of the most important emotions, from Hardin and Tessa’s intense love to the love between Landon and Dakota, the love and friendship between Landon and Tessa, the love between Ken and Karen, and even the love between Tessa and Noah.
+Throughout the novel, love stands out as one of the most important emotions, from the characters Hardin and Tessa’s intense love to the love between Landon and Dakota, the love and friendship between Landon and Tessa, the love between Ken and Karen, and even the love between Tessa and Noah.
 The birth of some of the primary themes in ‘After’ came from the feeling of love.

-Though Tessa had hints along the line due to Hardin’s weird behavior around his friends, she still chooses to ignore it all, and in the end, it only added to her pain.
+Though Tessa had hints along the line due to Hardin’s weird behavior around his friends, she still chose to ignore it all, and in the end, it only added to her pain.
 Hardin betraying Tessa left her with almost nothing to look back to because her mother cut her off, and the people she thought should have been her friends were the opposite.
-The feeling of betrayal is one strongly emphasized by the ending of the ‘After.’
+The feeling of betrayal is strongly emphasized by the ending of the ‘After.’

 Hate and Burning Desire

-Hate and burning desire are also a primary theme of ‘After.’
+Hate and burning desire is also a primary theme of ‘After.’
 In the book, Tessa finds herself having an intense attraction to the one person she dislikes, Hardin.
 Though he is rude, arrogant, and insensitive, she could not help but fall for him.
 The chemistry that existed between them made her want to explore her desires with him.
 Though she hated him, she could not ignore the fact that she had an intense desire for him.
 This feeling leads Tessa to explore the world of romance as she had never done in her entire life.

-Throughout the book, Tessa struggled for one thing; her freedom.
-Having felt like been caged for her entire life, Tessa decided to let it all go and strive for her release.
+Throughout the book, Tessa struggles for one thing; her freedom.
+Having felt like she had been caged for her entire life, Tessa decided to let it all go and strive for her release.
 Tessa struggled for her freedom from a mother who wanted her life to go according to a plan and not what Tessa herself wanted.
 Though her decision to be free led to her mother cutting her off.
 Tessa found the freedom she had always wanted with Hardin, even though it lasted for a short time.

 The Influence of Friends

 ‘After’ projects just to what extent friends influence each other.
 ‘After’ is filled with many scenes where the influence of friends led the way, from Tessa getting drunk for the first time to her making Hardin meet his estranged father.
 The book portrays just how negatively or positively the influence of friends affects us.
-Also, Tessa was so much influenced by Hardin, that everything in her life began to center around what he thought, desired, and felt about her.
+Also, Tessa was so much influenced by Hardin that everything in her life began to center around what he thought, desired, and felt about her.

 Holding On To The Past

 ‘After’ showed just how much holding on to the past affects one so much.
-In ‘After’, Hardin hated his father for what happened to this mother.
+In ‘After,’ Hardin hated his father for what happened to his mother.
 He allowed that hatred to fuel the negative attitude he began to accumulate.
 Hardin was tormented and haunted by his past, the night his entire world came crashing down.
 Hardin could never forgive his father, and he could never also never forgive himself.
 Holding on to his hatred changed him in many ways and affected his sleep because he always had nightmares.

 Analysis of Key Moments in ‘After’